Labster Recommends: Our favorite simulations so far

 “My favorite at the moment is the Kjeldahl Method, because it was the first simulation I helped deliver to launch.
 It showcases some sweet new machines with intuitive interactions, includes high-end mass spectrum interpretation, and just keeps adjusting the color of your sample solution to how it would look in real life.
 As a nice bonus feature, no one seems to know how to pronounce its name!”

 In this lab, you’ll receive a batch of samples of milk powder from 3 different producers, but rumor has it they may have been tampered with.
-Check it out to learn all about how scientists can analyze a sample using the Kjeldahl method in order to determine the exact protein content and to make sure this is consistent with the reported value.
+Check out the Kjeldahl Method lab to learn all about how scientists can analyze a sample using the Kjeldahl method in order to determine the exact protein content and to make sure this is consistent with the reported value.

 11. Light and Polarization